jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Windows.md

 **Hints:**
 1. It may not be obvious what the correct sound device is called.
 Many internal sound cards are named "Realtek High Definition Audio", "Conexant" or similar.
-1. Headphones and speakers are often labelled as output and microphones as "input" or "capture".
+1. Headphones and speakers are often labelled as "output" and microphones as "input" or "capture".
 1. Stereo Mix/Stereo Input is usually not the input/output you're looking for.
 Therefore, switch it off if you see it.

 ### Troubleshooting